chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 ### Sex Ratio

 There was limited sex specific observations by length or age for all biological data sources.
-The sex ratio of copper rockfish captured by the \gls{s-wcgbt} by length and age are shown in Figures \ref{fig:len-sex-ratio} and \ref{fig:age-sex-ratio}.
+The sex ratio of copper rockfish by length and age across all available data sources off the West Coast are shown in Figures \ref{fig:len-sex-ratio} and \ref{fig:age-sex-ratio}.
 The sex ratio of young fish was assumed to be 1:1.

 <!--chapter:end:22biology.Rmd-->